 Searching for broken backlinks is one of the most effective and neglected strategies for link building but what is it?

 A broken link is a link on a page which goes nowhere, clicking on it would result in a 404 page and no business or web master wants a broken link on their site.
 It is like a road that ends with a dead end.

 Broken link building is where you approach a website which as broken link on their site and you recommend one or more alternatives, ideally yours.
 Like when you’re performing your competitor’s backlink research,

 Obviously approach sites within your field and recommend links to sites that is relevant.
 Sometimes it doesn’t even have to be a broken link but a spammy link to a site of low authority.
 Simply bring this up with them and put forward your content.

 A great tactic to building links is becoming a source.
 Using content tools like Buzzsumo, you can find articles and post about your industry where you can approach them.
 This is a brilliant tactic if you work in an niche industry which is rarely in the news.

 For example, if you’re a small automotive parts manufacturer and you find a news piece on investment or decline in the automotive industry in your region or city on a news site.
 You could simply approach them offering your insight in the industry and could give them a quote for their article.
 This a great tactic as you’re offering them a valuable service, giving their article more depth and value, which improves the chances get a response.

 With so many interesting link building opportunities available, even the most niche of industries can build a strong backlink profile.
-If you’re interested in SEO services and advice from Ricemedia then please get in touch.
+If you’re interested in PPC or SEO services and advice from Ricemedia then please get in touch.